roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="Device selection"
 />

 - You will be redirected to the main project window where the newly selected device will be shown.
 Leave the rest of the parameters with their default values.
-If for some reason they diverge from what is shown in figure 12, adjust them.
+If for some reason they diverge from what is shown in Figure 26, adjust them.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/project-settings.png"